 Gather information about COBRA coverage and add it to your termination checklist because you must give specific notification documents to the employee, such as the Employee Guide to Health Benefits Under COBRA.

 Who Pays for COBRA Coverage?

-The employee must pay for the coverage, up to 102% of their cost for similar employees, but you must make it available at your company's group insurance rate.
-The person with the coverage must also pay all deductibles and make all co-insurance payments.
-Any increases in cost for coverage must be paid by the person receiving coverage.
+The employee must pay for the coverage, which can be up to 102% of the cost.
+The person receiving the coverage must also pay all deductibles and make all coinsurance payments.
+Any increases in cost for coverage must also be paid by the person with coverage.

-It is becoming less common for employees to choose COBRA coverage because they have other options, such as one of the state Marketplace plans through the Affordable Care Act.
+It is becoming less common for employees to choose COBRA coverage because they have other options, such as their state Marketplace opened through the Affordable Care Act (ACA).